 SETcommands to alter the configuration of this listener in file

 listener.ora.
 You can perform other administrative tasks on this listener with the Listener Control utility, including stopping the listener.
 Oracle recommends that you complete

-listener.orafile configuration before running the listener.
+listener.orafile configuration prior to running the listener.